openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-security.rst

 The OpenStack-Ansible project provides several security features for OpenStack deployments.
-This section of documentation covers those features and how they can benefit deployers of various sizes.
+This section of documentation covers those features and how they can benefit deployers.

 Security requirements always differ between deployers.
 If you require additional security measures, refer to the official